 Seated ball throw: Throw the medicine ball with a chest pass.
 To develop power, practice this event on push-up days.
 Add in bench presses to help build chest, shoulder and arm strength.
 (OPAT)

 Having a strong chest, shoulders and triceps will help you with this exercise.
 This is a chest power exercise.
 Work on your speed with this movement.

-Leg Tuck: No more sit-ups, but this one is much harder!
-This is tough on your grip, and an inability to do a pull-up will affect these numbers as you have to do at least half a pull-up to bring your knees to your elbows while hanging on the bar.
+Leg tuck: No more sit-ups, but this one is much harder.
+This is tough on your grip, and an inability to do a pull-up will affect these numbers.
+You have to do at least half a pull-up to bring your knees to your elbows while hanging on the bar.

 Deadlift: Lift with the legs and hips, with a straight back (see technique video).
 Add deadlifting to your leg days.
 If you do not have a hex bar, use a barbell.